junghoon2/kube-books/ch11/rook/Documentation/storage-providers.md

   Operators in their own repo define their own cadence and versioning scheme as desired.
   * Storage providers own their release process, while following Rook best practices to ensure high quality.
-  * Each provider owns independent CI based on Github actions, with patterns and build automation that can be re-used by providers
+  * Each provider owns independent CI based on GitHub actions, with patterns and build automation that can be re-used by providers
 * Docker images are pushed to the [Rook DockerHub](https://hub.docker.com/u/rook) where each storage provider has its own repo.
 * Helm charts are published to [charts.rook.io](https://charts.rook.io/release)
 * Documentation for the storage provider is to be written by the storage provider members.
-The build process will publish the documentation to the [Rook website](https://rook.github.io/docs/rook/master/).
+The build process will publish the documentation to the [Rook website](https://rook.github.io/docs/rook/latest/).
 * All storage providers are added to the [Rook.io website](https://rook.io/)
 * A great Slack community is available where you can communicate amongst developers and users